top of page

 Industrial Design Engineering

 Each semester, we kick it off with a design brief predefined in cooperation with real-life clients.
-The goal of the projects is to create a product proposal as detailed and realistic as possible that will be real close to production-ready by the end of each semester.
+The goal of the projects is to create a product proposal as detailed and realistic as possible that will be truly close to production-ready by the end of each semester.

 “Learning is the only thing the mind never exhausts, never fears, and never regrets." - Leonardo da Vinci